transdigiware/blockchain/security.md

-## Best practices for security on the customer Kuberenetes cluster
+## Best practices for security on the customer Kubernetes cluster
 {: #ibp-security-Kubernetes}

 **Audience:** Tasks in this section are typically performed by **Kubernetes infrastructure managers**.